Morabaraba/pyquibase/README.md

 # Pyquibase

 Pyquibase is a Python wrapper for [liquibase](http://www.liquibase.org/).
-There are other liquibase wrapper for python but they all work with YAML file.
+There are other liquibase wrapper for python but they all require change log files to be in YAML format.
 Since I want to use xml file for liquibase, I built my own liquibase wrapper for python.
 Athough I use Pyquibase with xml files only, it should also work with other file types.

 ## Installation